 Protecting against the rise in home theft and burglary | News | Brit

-Home theft is evolving.
-Our Private Client team has seen a noticeable uptick in theft-related claims, from opportunistic crimes to increasingly coordinated, organised operations.
-Stats collected by the ONS Crime Survey reveal a 7.9% increase in domestic burglary recorded for England and Wales in the period between Dec 23 and Dec 24.
+Theft is evolving, from opportunistic crimes to increasingly coordinated, organised operations, and with a noticeable uptick in home thefts.
+Statistics collected by the Office for National Statistics Crime Survey reveal a 7.9% increase in domestic burglary recorded for England and Wales in the period between Dec 23 and Dec 24.

 Properties are being targeted both when clients are away and, more worryingly, while they’re at home.
 In many cases, criminals are using online tools to research layouts, valuables, and vulnerabilities before they strike.